kode4food/ale/docstring/is-atom.md

 This example will return _#t_ (true) because each value is atomic.

 Like most predicates, this function can also be negated by prepending the `!` character.
-This means that all of the provided forms must not be atomic.
+This means that all the provided forms must not be atomic.

 ```scheme
 (!atom? '(+ 1 2 3) [4 5 6])